New documentary series dives into US adventures of Rett families

 “We are honored to support the Tesler family in their work to redefine perceptions and highlight the remarkable abilities and spirits of individuals with Rett syndrome,” Teehan said.

 Rett syndrome is nearly always caused by a mutation in MECP2, a gene that provides instructions to produce a protein needed for the brain to develop and function normally.
-The disease typically occurs in girls, as most boys who carry a mutation in the MECP2 gene usually do not survive early infancy.
+The disease typically occurs in girls, and is even more rare in boys.

 For the first 6 to 18 months after birth, children with Rett develop normally.
 Then, they begin to lose the ability to sound words out, to walk or crawl, and to grasp or intentionally touch things with their hands.
 They often make repetitive hand movements and grow more slowly.